Andreas Gursky – Kuwait Stock Exchange II, 2007

 Renowned for his large-format color photographs charting themes of globalized society at work and play, Andreas Gursky’s production employs the digital technology to capture and refine an astounding compilation of detail on an epic scale.
 The perspective in many of Gursky’s photographs is drawn from an elevated vantage point.
 This position enables the viewer to encounter scenes, encompassing both center and periphery, which are ordinarily beyond reach.

 For his exhibition at the Museum Kunstpalast Gursky has selected 60 works from his oeuvre.
 Waiving a chronological hanging the mix of old and new, small and very large format works allows new and unusual views of Gursky’s photography.

-The spectrum of Gursky’s work includes topics such as architecture, landscape, interiors, as well as large events with huge crowds.
+The spectrum of Gursky’s work includes topics such as architecture, landscape, interiors, as well as large events with huge crowds such as The Mass Games of North Korea or his famed series of photos of stock exchanges throughout the world.
 In the Düsseldorf exhibition, whose arch spans of works from the early 1980s up to the series of works Ocean I-VI, 2010, or Bangkok, 2011, Andreas Gursky is presenting some of his latest, as yet not publicly exhibited works.

 “It is not pure photography, what I do,” Gursky describes his own work.
 “All my pictures are based on a direct visual experience from which I develop an idea for a picture, which is subjected to testing in the studio and eventually worked on and precised at the computer.”